dynamsoft-docs/camera-enhancer-docs/introduction/index.md

 ### Smooth, Silky and Stable Video Streaming Processing

 In traditional scan modes, the fluency of video streaming processing are always limmited by the frame rate of the camera.
+When the image processing stread is ready to restart but the next video frame is still not transferred by the camera, there creates an interval.
+DCE video buffer is designed to banish this kind of intervals from the video streaming processing.
+The video buffer takes over the video frames that are captured by the camera to make sure the newest video frame is always available for the image processing thread.

-### Interact when Scanning Documents
+### Interact When Scanning Documents

-When scanning the documents, users can use DCE UI configuration APIs to create editable quad borders arround the detected quad areas.
+For users who are developing a document scanner app with **Dynamsoft Document Normalizer**, DCE UI configuration APIs can fullfil the following interaction requirements:

+- Highligh the detected document areas on the video streaming.
+- Show the original image and highlight the document areas in the original image.
+- Enable users to select from the detected areas and edit the detect quadrilateral.
+- Enable users to extract the selected area from the original image and normalize the selected area.

 <div align="center">
     <p><img src="overview/assets/document-scanner.png" width="70%" alt="document-scan"></p>